-A. The Average Size and Evolution Speed
+3.1 The Average Size and Evolution Speed

-From Definition 2, we know that the evolution speed of a botnet V(t) is based on the average size $\mathbb{E}|S(t)|$.
-Thus, we first investigate the size of a mobile botnet at time t.
+From Definition 3, we know that the evolution speed of a botnet V(t) is based on the average size $\mathbb{E}|S(t)|$.
+Thus, it is essential to investigate the size of a mobile botnet at time t.
+We first prove the following lemma that will be used later.